ikbosah/tracegraph/README.md

 # TraceGraph

-**Runtime assurance for AI-generated and human-written code.**
+> A test tells you whether an assertion passed.
+> TraceGraph shows you what the code actually did.

+TraceGraph exists to help teams ship software with stronger runtime evidence, better code review, and more confidence in the AI-assisted software development era.

 TraceGraph captures what your code actually does at runtime, turns execution into an interactive behavior graph, and helps teams detect risky changes before software reaches production.

-It is designed for modern development workflows where code is written by humans, AI coding tools, or both — and where passing tests alone may not be enough to know whether a release is safe.
+It is designed for modern development workflows where code is written by humans, AI coding tools, or both, and where passing tests alone may not be enough to know whether a release is safe.

----

 ## Why TraceGraph?

 Modern software teams move fast.
 AI coding tools make teams move even faster.
 But faster code generation creates a new problem:

 > How do you know what the generated or changed code actually did when it ran?